I Can Only Imagine (film): Plot

 Ten-year-old Bart Millard lives with his mother Adele and abusive father Arthur in Texas.
-One day, Bart's mother drops him off at a Christian camp, where Bart meets Shannon.
+One day, Bart's mother drops him off at a Christian camp, where Bart meets Shannon Street.
 Upon his return from camp, Bart finds that his mother has left and movers are removing her belongings.
 Bart angrily confronts Arthur, who denies that his abusiveness was the reason she left.

 Years later, in high school, Bart and Shannon are dating.
 Bart plays football to please Arthur, but is injured, breaking both ankles and ending his career.
 The only elective with openings is music class, so he reluctantly signs up.
 Initially, Bart is assigned to be a sound technician, but after overhearing him singing, the director casts him in the lead role in the school production of Oklahoma!.
 Bart overcomes his reluctance and gives an impressive performance, but does not tell Arthur, who finds out the night of the show when he happens to see a flyer for the show in a diner.
 Arthur suddenly collapses in pain, and finds out he has cancer, which he hides from Bart.
-The following morning, Bart antagonizes Arthur, who smashes a plate over his head.
+The following morning, Bart fights with Arthur, who smashes a plate over his head.
 At church, Shannon sees the blood and presses Bart to open up, but he responds by breaking up with her, and leaves town to seek his fortune in the city.

 Bart joins a band in need of a singer, and convinces Christian music producer Scott Brickell to manage the band and secure a showcase in Nashville.
 Bart surprises Shannon and invites her to tour with the band, and is confused when Shannon flatly refuses.
 In Nashville, Brickell introduces Bart to established artists Amy Grant and Michael W. Smith, but is unable to convince record executives to sign the band, who do not believe the band, now performing as "MercyMe", is good enough.
 Devastated, Bart quits the band, but Brickell thinks that Bart needs to resolve issues in his personal life, so Bart reconciles with the band and asks them to wait for him, and leaves to return home.